FreeCAD/FreeCAD_Conda/README.md

     -from this: __export PATH="path_to_anaconda/bin:$PATH"__
     -to this: __alias initConda='export PATH="path_to_anaconda/bin:$PATH" '__
     this way conda isn't perpended by default.
 As soon as you call "initConda" python will be the anaconda version.

+### windows
+- first get miniconda: http://conda.pydata.org/miniconda.html choose python3 (it's not necessary, you could also choose python2 but you can have a python2 env anyway)
+- install by double-clicking the downloaded file
+- follow the instruction and install for user.

 ## INSTALL FREECAD